XxDrancerxX/trade-tracker/noteBookProject.md

 1. Open VS Code and install an MCP-compatible extension (e.g. GitHub Copilot Chat).
 2. Create or edit the MCP config file at:

+Each time codespaces is closed this goes down so you need to restart each time you open codespaces.

+ctrl + p
+and then insert:
 ~/.vscode-remote/data/User/mcp.json

+restart

 3. Add the Coinbase server: